-There is no copyright on this work.
+THERE IS NO COPYRIGHT ON THIS WORK.
 Reprint it in whole or in part (though we would like to be credited).
-As it is very London-based we hope that squatting groups, particularly those outside London, will produce versions with additional information relating to their own experience.
+As it is very London-based, we hope local squatting groups, particularly outside London, will produce versions with local information and their own experiences.